 The introduction of our new workstreams will provide a greater degree of consistency throughout all tasks.
 Additionally, a number of measures have now been embedded which will further aid consistency throughout the Section.
-These include a suite of new and updated procedures for the whole building warrant process, training and mentoring for staff and template checklists for smaller applications such as conservatories and extensions.
+These include regular review and update of our procedures, training and mentoring for staff and template checklists for smaller applications such as conservatories and extensions.